• Skip to primary navigation

 Appetizers

 The dinner buffet was by invitation only for Hilton Premium Club members and it came with a free flow of alcohol.
 We got to pick from a selection of Chardonnays, Tiger or Heineken beer and Strongbow apple cider.
-Dinner started with caesar salad prepared in front of us, they made a big deal out of it being “prepared right in front of our eyes” but it was just a waiter preparing salad.
+Dinner started with Caesar salad prepared in front of us, they made a big deal out of it being “prepared right in front of our eyes” but it was just a waiter preparing salad.
 Nothing to shout about.
 The Chardonnay that I started with however was well worth it.

 Tosca